jimwebber/neo4j-tutorial/README.markdown

 This tutorial is presented around the world.
 If you're interested in participating in a class, then it'll be taught at:

 * Quarterly at [Skillsmatter](http://skillsmatter.com/course/nosql/neo4j-tutorial) London, UK
+* March 2012 at [QCon London] (http://qconlondon.com/london-2012/presentations/show_presentation.jsp?oid=3888) London, UK
-* April 2011 at [ScanDev] (http://www.scandevconf.se/2012/conference/tutorials/tutorial/?tId=4) Gothenburg, Sweden
+* April 2012 at [ScanDev] (http://www.scandevconf.se/2012/conference/tutorials/tutorial/?tId=4) Gothenburg, Sweden

 Authors <a name="authors">
 -------